-DESCRIPTION OF REQUIRED ACTIONS ENTITIES INVOLVED INDIVIDUALS RESPONSIBLE DEADLINE STATUS Dissolve the Charter School (I.C. § 30-3-110) Give appropriate notice of the meeting per Open Meeting law and statute, including the intention to vote on the dissolution of the corporation.
+DESC RIPTION OF REQUIRED ACTIONS ENTITIES INVOLVED INDIVIDUALS RESPONSIBLE DEADLINE STATUS Disso lve the Charter School (I.C. § 30-3-110) CONTRACTOR OF THE PARTY OF THE 2.
+3. Including the intention to vote on the dissolution of the corporation.
 The charter school board adopts a plan of dissolution indicating to whom the assets of the non-profit corporation will be distributed after all creditors have been paid.
 (I.C. § 33-5206(9)) Unless otherwise provided in the bylaws, the board of directors votes on the resolution to dissolve.
-A non-profit corporation is dissolved upon the effective date of its articles of dissolution.
-(I.C. § 30-3-112) School Notify the Secretary of State (I.C. § 30-3-112) 1.
-After the resolution to dissolve is authorized, dissolve the corporation by delivering to the Secretary of State for filing articles of dissolution setting forth: The name of the non-profit corporation.
+A non-profit corporation is dissolved upon the School effective date of its articles of dissolution.
+(I.C. § 30-3-112) 1. y the Secretary of State (I.C. § 30-3-112) After the resolution to dissolve is authorized, dissolve the corporation by delivering to the Secretary of State for filing articles of dissolution setting forth: The name of the non-profit corporation.
 The date dissolution was authorized.
 A statement that dissolution was approved by sufficient vote of the board.
 If approval of members was not required (commonly true for public charter schools), a statement to that effect and a statement that dissolution was approved by a sufficient vote of the board of directors or incorporators Such additional information as the Secretary of State determines is necessary or appropriate.
-School Notify Known Claimants (I.C. § 30-3-114) Give written notice of the dissolution to known claimants after the effective date of the dissolution.
-Claimants have 120 days from the effective date of the written notice to submit a claim.
-School End Corporate Existence (I.C. § 30-3-113) A dissolved non-profit corporation continues its corporate existence, but may not carry on any activities except as is appropriate to wind up and liquidate its affairs, including: 1.
-Preserving and protecting its assets and minimizing its liabilities.
-2. Discharging or making provision for discharging its liabilities.
-3. Disposing of its properties that will not be distributed in kind.
-4. Returning, transferring or conveying assets held by the corporation upon a condition requiring return, transfer or conveyance, which condition occurs by reason of dissolution, in accordance with such condition.
-5. Transferring, subject to any contractual or legal requirements, its assets as provided in or authorized by its articles of incorporation or bylaws.
-6. Doing every other act necessary to wind up and liquidate its assets and affairs.
-School Notify IRS Notify the IRS of dissolution of the education corporation and its 501(c)(3) status and furnish a copy to the authorizer.
+School Give v y Known Claimants (I.C. § 30-3-114) written notice of the dissolution to known claimants after the effective date edissolution.
+Claimants have 120 days from the effective date of the written et o submit a claim.
+School A diss carry include 1.
+2. 3.
+4. Preserving and protecting its assets and minimizing its liabilities.
+Discharging or making provision for discharging its liabilities.
+Disposing of its properties that will not be distributed in kind.
+Returning, transferring or conveying assets held by the corporation upon a condition requiring return, transfer or conveyance, which condition occurs by reason of dissolution, in accordance with such condition.
+Transferring, subject to any contractual or legal requirements, its assets as provided in or authorized by its articles of incorporation or bylaws.
+Doing every other act necessary to wind up and liquidate its assets and affairs.
+School Notif fy IRS y the IRS of dissolution of the education corporation and its 501(c)(3) status urnish a copy to the authorizer.
 School